 Stop Nine: Confusion Hill

-Confusion Hill is a home of fun, mystery and entertainment.
-It is located in the Northern California Redlands and it has been named as a California State Point of Historical Interest.
+Confusion Hill is a home of fun, mystery, and entertainment.
+It is located in the Northern California Redlands and it has been named a California State Point of Historical Interest.
 It is home to the Redwood Shoe House, the World-Famous Gravity House, the unique Miniature Train Ride and the Ripley’s Believe it or Not ‘World’s Tallest Free-Standing Redwood Chainsaw Carving’.

 Stop Ten: Humbug Mountain State Park